Are you arriving in Colombia and doing the Comuna 13 Medellín tour?

 Especially the kind who wish to wander around with their camera taking photos.
 After all, this is an area that suffers from poverty and violence.

-I visited Comuna 13 with a local, and although we didn’t go ‘deep in the street’ I felt satisfied with what I saw on my visit (which if anything, was a feeling of privilege to be able to stand tall in such a unique neighborhood).
+I visited Comuna 13 with a local, and although we didn’t go ‘deep in the street’ I felt satisfied with what I saw on my visit (which, if anything, was a feeling of privilege to be able to stand tall in such a unique neighbourhood).

 Street Art in Comuna 13

-Aside from the colorful escalators, which do an excellent job at elevating locals and visitors to one of the higher platforms in the neighborhood, the streets here are painted with some of the most detailed street art pieces.
+Aside from the colourful escalators, which do an excellent job at elevating locals and visitors to one of the higher platforms in the neighbourhood, the streets here are painted with some of the most detailed street art pieces.
 Many of which tell a story or serve as a reminder to both locals and visitors.

 What is Comuna 13? (the story)

 Let’s look at the story of the Comuna to see if we can learn more about it.
-This may help you make a decision whether or not to visit.
+This may help you decide whether to visit.

-But this also means you should aim to look at some of the other official resources to get information about this neighborhood too.
+But this also means you should aim to look at some other official resources to get information about this neighbourhood too.

-Having spoken to other travelers backpacking Colombia who had taken the tour, I found out that they learned much more than I did doing it solo.
+Having spoken to other travellers backpacking Colombia who had taken the tour, I found out that they learned much more than I did doing it solo.

 Much of what I learned was unspoken.
-By exploring these types of neighborhoods learned that the streets talk when you pay attention.
-Many things I saw, don’t need an explication – they speak for themselves!
+By exploring these types of neighbourhoods learned that the streets talk when you pay attention.
+Many things I saw, don’t need an explication: they speak for themselves!

 However, it is common knowledge that the infamous Comuna 13 was most feared back in the 1980s and 1990s during Medellín’s darkest cartel days.